BattletechModders/Abilifier/README.md

 ### Start in Cooldown

-Abilities with an optional new field "StartsInCooldown" set to true will start the contract in their cooldown period.
+Abilities with an optional new field "StartInCooldown" set to true will start the contract in their cooldown period.

 ## New Module - Resolverator!